 This technical expertise enables them to evaluate and implement effective technical solutions that meet user interactions and user needs.

 Practical experience in technology is fundamental for launching a career as a systems architect.
-This practical exposure helps them understand the main features of different software and hardware systems, allowing them to design robust and scalable systems.
+This practical exposure helps them understand the main features of different software components, hardware systems, and other IT elements, allowing them to design robust and scalable systems.
 Their technical management capabilities ensure that they can handle complex projects and deliver high-quality results.

 Strong Communication Skills